Paying Only the Minimum Feels Like a Lie

 When you pay the minimum:

-- Interest is added first
+- Interest is applied first

 - Your payment mostly covers that interest

-- Very little touches the original balance
+- Very little reaches the original balance

 The minimum isn’t designed for progress

-Most people are never shown:
+What most people are never shown is:

 - How long minimum payments actually take